noma-protocol/docs/docs/exchange/overview.md

   <img src="/assets/img/trade_info.png" alt="Trade Info" style="width: 80%; max-width: 400px; border-radius: 8px; margin: 20px 0;" />
 </div>

-<h2>How to buy tokens </h2>
+<h2>Trade tokens </h2>

-The exchange allows users to buy tokens using the approved reserve assets (BNB, WBNB at the moment).
+The exchange allows users to buy and sell tokens using the approved reserve assets (BNB, WBNB at the moment).
 The process is simple and straightforward:

-<h3>Buy tokens</h3>
+<h3>Trade tokens</h3>

 1. Choose the trade type (buy/sell) and select the settlement token (e.g. BNB or WBNB).
-2. Enter the amount of tokens you want to buy using the slider or text input.
+2. Enter the amount of tokens you want to trade using the slider or text input.
 3. Click the "Execute" button to initiate the trade.

 <br />